learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 ### A geometric intuition

 A vector can be thought of as an entity that represents spatial coordinates in an n-dimensional space, where n is the number of dimensions.
-A vector can also represent a line from the origin of the vector space with a direction and a magnitude, based on scalar components.  below is an example of a vector in 3D vector space.
+A vector can also represent a line from the origin of the vector space with a direction and a magnitude, based on scalar components.
+Below is an example of a vector in 3D vector space:

 ![](./images/vec2.png)

 Let’s look at how to define a vector in Python.

-### Defining a Vector in Python
+### Defining a vector in Python

 In Python, one of the easiest ways to represent a vector is by using Numpy arrays.
-The list scalar values can be used to create a vector in python as shown below:
+The list scalar values can be used to create a vector in Python as shown below:

 ```python
 # create a vector from list [2,4,6]